CheshireCat26/NeuralNetwork/README.md

 "Here you can't add more hidden layers"

-"You can't change NN dynimically"
+"You can't change NN dynamically"

 NN.set_weights(weights) "Set all weights in NN. len(weights) must be == NN.amount_weights(). weights = value of all weights in NN"